SeanSteinle/Stimuli/README.md

 CONTENTS:

-README.md - here
+README.md - here\n
-Stimuli.xlsx - excel file of experimental data, courtesy of Lin Stimuli_Probing_Sean - experimental stuff. this is just brainstorming, will create a separate file with usable objects/stuff
+Stimuli.xlsx - excel file of experimental data, courtesy of Lin\n Stimuli_Probing_Sean - experimental stuff. this is just brainstorming, will create a separate file with usable objects/stuff\n